GMLC-TDC/HELICS/docs/user-guide/advanced_topics/multiSourceInputs.md

 The default priority of the inputs if they are published at the same time and only a single value is retrieved is in order of connection.
 This may not be desired so a few handle options are available to manipulate it.

-- `helics_handle_option_input_priority_location` takes a value specifying the input source index to give priority to.
-If given multiple times it establishes an ordering of the inputs.
-So in the case of timing ties they can be ordered.
-For example if the option is called first with a given value of 2 then again with 1 and an input has 3 sources.
-If they all tie the source with index 1 will have highest priority, and in the case of a tie between sources 0 and 2, source 2 will have priority.
+- `helics_handle_option_input_priority_location` takes a value specifying the input source index to which it will give priority.
+If given multiple times it establishes an ordering of the input priority with the most recent call being highest priority.
+This allows signals that are received at the same time to be prioritized.
+For example, let's say the option is called first with a given value of "2" then again with a value of "1".
+If all signals are sent at the same simulated time, the source with index 1 will have highest priority, and in the case of a tie between sources 0 and 2, source 2 will have priority.
 - `helics_handle_option_clear_priority_list` will erase the existing priority list.

 ## Reduction operations on multiple inputs